vaxdata22/NoSQL-and-Big-Data-demonstration/README.md

 ## Section 4 - JSON

-In this section I explored working with the JSON database technology.
+In this section, I explored working with the JSON database technology.

 JSON is another widely used document-oriented NoSQL database technology.